byterubpay/byterub-site/_posts/2018-02-17-logs-for-the-Community-meeting-held-on-2018-02-17.md

 **\<snorlax>** @sgp no they don't, they just need to entice users to reuse their key images.
 Or am I mistaken there?
 **\<pca>** I dont think social intervention is the answer. (convincing exchanges, etc to not support it)
 **\<sgp>** @snorlax yes, but they need to entice a large portion of the outputs
-**\<snorlax>** I was alluding to the point above that previously, attacks cost tx fees (and/or XMR itself, in order to control/know outputs.)
+**\<snorlax>** I was alluding to the point above that previously, attacks cost tx fees (and/or BTR itself, in order to control/know outputs.)
 Now they're enticing users to reveal themselves
 **\<muchso>** yeah that's not good. you seem to try to prevent users from getting their shitcoins
 **\<snorlax>** @sgp I think we're on the same page, sorry
 **\<rehrar>** pca while this is true, the whole point of ByteRub and crypto in general is that we should not need to rely on social answers, but rather replace these elements with potential for weakness in human corruption with provable cryptography, so as to be truly trustless